Kkulkarni1/CAPG/README.md

 # Output <a name="output" />

-The genotyping output for each subgenome are stored in [VCF files](https://samtools.github.io/hts-specs/VCFv4.2.pdf).
+The genotyping output for each subgenome are stored in [VCF files](https://samtools.github.io/hts-specs/VCFv4.2.pdf), one per subgenome, if the `--vcf_files` command-line option is used.
+In addition, the program will extract the target regions into FASTA files, by default called `extracted0.fsa` and `extracted1.fsa`, though you can change the prefix with the `-j` command-line option.
+You will likely want to delete these files after genotyping is complete.
+The command also currently produces //a lot// of output to `stderr` that you may wish to capture and examine.

 # Command-Line Options <a name = "options" />